THE DEVOTED

 Circle the ones that left you feeling resentful, used, or depleted.

-Those are not acts of love — they are compulsive giving wearing love’s mask.
-The resentment is your body telling you the pattern is not working.
+Those are often compulsive giving wearing love's mask.
+The resentment is the body's signal that the pattern is not working.

 Before saying yes to the next request, pause and ask: "What if my needs mattered as much as theirs?"